AdaCore/why3/doc/api.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For variables to be used for counterexamples they need to contain an
 attribute called ``model_trace`` and a location.
-The ``model_trace``
+The ``model_trace`` attribute
 states the name the user wants the variable to be named in the output of
 the counterexamples pass.
 Usually, people put a reference to their
-program AST node in this attribute: this helps them to parse and display
+program AST node in this attribute; this helps them to parse and display
 the results given by Why3.
 The locations are also necessary as every
-counterexamples values with no location won’t be displayed.
+counterexamples values with no location will not be displayed.
 For example,
 an assignment of the source language such as the following will probably
 trigger the creation of an ident (for the left value) in a user
 subsequent tasks: